 Don’t be worried I am just rhyming the words around.
 But let me tell you a mystery, it happens.

 Keeping personal matters aside, the entertainment industry in India is amongst the biggest giants of the country.

 Every street has an artist who needs motivation and appreciation to move forward.

 The majority of people highly believe in savings.

-We will fight for 10 rupees with Autowala’s but ready to pay 1000 rupees extra in buying black movie tickets.
+We will fight for 10 rupees with Autowala’s but are ready to pay 1000 rupees extra in buying black movie tickets.

-Where to live in New Delhi
+Where You can live in Delhi